More popular than Jesus: Publication in the US

 Newsweek made reference to Lennon's "more popular than Jesus" comments in an issue published in March, and the interview had appeared in Detroit magazine in May.
 On 3 July, Cleave's four Beatles interviews were published together in a five-page article in The New York Times Magazine, titled "Old Beatles – A Study in Paradox".
 None of these provoked a strong reaction.

-Beatles press officer Tony Barrow offered the four interviews to Datebook, an American teen magazine.
+Beatles press officer Tony Barrow offered Cleave's four interviews to Datebook, an American teen magazine.
 He believed that the pieces were important to show fans that the Beatles were progressing beyond simple pop music and producing more intellectually challenging work.
-Datebook was a liberal magazine that addressed subjects such as interracial dating and legalisation of marijuana, so it seemed an appropriate publication for the interviews.
-Managing editor Danny Fields played a role in shining a spotlight on Lennon's comments.
+Datebook was a liberal magazine that addressed subjects such as interracial dating and the legalisation of marijuana, so it seemed an appropriate publication for the interviews.
+Managing editor Danny Fields played a role in highlighting Lennon's comments.

 Datebook published the Lennon and McCartney interviews on 29 July, in its September "Shout-Out" issue dedicated to controversial youth-orientated themes including recreational drugs, sex, long hair and the Vietnam War.
 Art Unger, the magazine's editor, put a quote from Lennon's interview on the cover: "I don't know which will go first – rock 'n' roll or Christianity!"
 In author Robert Rodriguez's description, the editor had chosen Lennon's "most damning comment" for maximum effect; placed above it on the cover was a quote from McCartney regarding America: "It's a lousy country where anyone black is a dirty nigger!"
 Only McCartney's image was featured on the front cover, as Unger expected that his statement would spark the most controversy.
 The same Lennon quote appeared as the headline above the feature article.
 Beside the text, Unger included a photo of Lennon on a yacht, gazing across the ocean with his hand shielding his eyes, accompanied by the caption: "John Lennon sights controversy and sets sail directly towards it.
 That's the way he likes to live!"